Martin-ITT/MS3-Code_Institute/Readme.md

 - Favourite Quotes

-Five quotes was liked and disliked later to see if correctly displaying on this page.
+Five quotes were liked and disliked later to see if correctly displaying on this page.
 All results were as expected.

 - Profile